U.N. experts demand probe into alleged Saudi hack of Amazon boss Jeff Bezos | The Japan Times

 The rapporteurs based their call for an investigation on a 17-page forensic report drawn up by Washington-based FTI Consulting, which a source familiar with the matter said had been commissioned by Bezos.
 The report alleges with “medium to high confidence” that the billionaire’s iPhone X was hijacked by a malicious video file sent from a WhatsApp account used by the crown prince on May 1, 2018.

-The report, a copy of which was first published by Motherboard, said that within hours of receiving the video file there was “an anomalous and extreme change” in the device’s behavior, with the level of outgoing data from the phone jumping nearly 300-fold.
+The report said that within hours of receiving the video file there was “an anomalous and extreme change” in the device’s behavior, with the level of outgoing data from the phone jumping nearly 300-fold.

-FTI Consulting said in an email that its work was confidential and it would not comment further.

 The allegations could further damage relations between Bezos and Riyadh and risk harming the kingdom’s reputation with foreign powers and investors.